 When that time comes, take note of how your nail smells.
 If it smells bad, that may indicate a problem.

-Below, we will further discuss how you could get an infection due to your fake nails as well as how to avoid having them.
+Below, we will discuss how you could get an infection due to your fake nails as well as how to avoid them.

 You may or may not have been feeling a bit of pain or discomfort from wearing your fake nails.
-When you finally remove them, you’ll further smell a bad odor.
+But when you finally remove them, you smell a bad odor.

 This simply means that the nail has been a breeding ground for bacteria or fungi.